ForgeRock/forgerock-web-login-framework/README.md

   forgerock: {
     serverConfig: {
       baseUrl: 'https://example.forgeblocks.com/am/', // This needs to be your AM URL
-      timeout: 3000, // 3 to 5 seconds should be fine
+      timeout: 3000, // In milliseconds; 3 to 5 seconds should be fine
     },
   },
 });